 TGbf Editor: Change the text in P126L44-45 as follows:

-The DMG Sensing Report Control element is sent in a Sensing Report frame if the frame is sent by a DMG STA.
+The DMG Sensing Report Control element is sent in a DMG Sensing Measurement Report frame.
 The structure of the DMG Sensing Report Control element is shown in Figure 9-1002bu (DMG Sensing Report Control element format).